Hands up who can profess to actually know anything about their car, other than how to drive it?

 The best advice I can give is to keep your vehicle regularly inspected – this is more than just when your annual vehicle registration is due!
 Especially if you have not owned it from new you don’t know how the previous owner has treated it.

-I make it a habit to check our vehicles every 5,000kms – something I would probably not be so fastidious about, but the extremely hot weather as you can see can have a severe impact on your vehicle far beyond every day use in your “home country”.
+I make it a habit to check our vehicles every 5,000 miles – something I would probably not be so fastidious about, but the extremely hot weather as you can see can have a severe impact on your vehicle far beyond every day use at “home”‘ little and often should save you from some major repairs if things go wrong.

-I ask my garage to look at changing the oil and filters, do tires need rotating or replacing, is the A/C gassed, brakes checked, fire extinguisher present – all that good stuff.
+I ask my garage to look at changing the oil and air filters, do tires need rotating or replacing, is the A/C gassed, brakes checked, fire extinguisher present, windscreen wipers working (even dust needs wiping off!) – all that good stuff.

 Post contributed by Keri Hedrick – Mom of 3 and editor of Family Travel in the Middle East – follow along with her online magazine for more great tips on road tripping in the UAE and Middle East region.